Call for Submissions (General & Student)

 -

-Be currently enrolled in a degree program (undergraduate, diploma or graduate) or have graduated from a degree program since the last conference (November 2023).
-Note: New graduate students can enter the undergraduate competition if they are presenting undergraduate research that was completed since November 2023.
+Be currently enrolled in a degree program (undergraduate, diploma or graduate) or have graduated from a degree program since the last conference (November 2024).
+NOTE: New graduate students can enter the undergraduate competition if they are presenting undergraduate research that was completed since November 2024.

 -